 Dr. Kressel is a board-certified plastic surgeon in practice for over two decades.
 He has been certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
 For the past 20 years, Dr. Kressel has been the section chief of the division of plastic and hand surgery at Metropolitan Hospital in New York City where he cares for those injured by trauma, pediatric reconstruction (cleft lip/palate) and adult oncological (breast) reconstruction.
 He also provides plastic surgery services at the Queens Hospital Center focusing on breast reconstruction.
 In the past, he has been on the medical staff of the NY Rangers NHL hockey team.
-He currently maintains teaching appointments at Mt.
-Sinai Hospital and New York Medical College, educating medical students and surgical residents.
+He currently maintains teaching appointments at the Mt Sinai School of Medicine where he is Assistant Clinical Professor of Surgery and at New York Medical College where he is Clinical Assistant Professor of Surgery.

 Board-Certified: General Surgery, American Board of Surgery; Plastic Surgery, American Board of Plastic Surgery

 Residency: General Surgery, St. Vincent’s Hospital, New York, NY

 Residency: Plastic Surgery, Mt.
 Sinai Hospital, New York, NY

 Hospital Affiliations: Mt.
 Sinai Hospital, Lenox Hill Hospital, Metropolitan Hospital, Queens Hospital Center